john-ea/vhost-gen/README.md

 ## What is all the fuzz?

 Imagine you have to create virtual hosts for your web server over and over again.
 The only things that might change are document root, log files and server names and possibly some other minor changes.
 Instead of having to copy and adjust the server's vhost config file each time, you can use `vhost-gen` to generate them for you.
-By supporting different web server versions, it makes it also easy for you to switch back and forth between Apache 2.2, Apache 2.4 and Nginx.
+By supporting different web server versions, it makes it also easy for you to switch back and forth between Apache 2.4 and Nginx.

 ```bash
 # vHost